 Final salary pension scheme deficit is also a real issue for the public sector.
 The National Audit Office recently reported the UK government’s public sector pension liability increased to £1,493bn, rising by approximately 30% in 5 years.
 It is often difficult to grasp the impact of such large numbers but to put it into perspective £1.5bn is roughly four times the total value of UK exports in 2015.

-Why The Sudden Increase In Final Salary Pension Scheme Deficit
+Why Have Final Salary Pension Scheme Deficits Increased?

 Final salary pension scheme deficit has actually been an increasing problem for a number of years.
 The BHS pension scheme failure, the ongoing issues with the British Steel pension fund and the impact of Brexit have all, within just a few months, significantly raised the profile of the issue.